Isaac Bashevis Singer: Literary influences

 Singer had many literary influences.
-Besides the religious texts he studied, he grew up with a rich array of Jewish folktales and worldly Yiddish detective-stories about "Max Spitzkopf" and his assistant "Fuchs".
+Besides the religious texts he studied, he grew up with a rich array of Jewish folktales and worldly Yiddish detective-stories about Max Spitzkopf and his assistant Fuchs by Jonas Kreppel.
 He read Russian, including Dostoyevsky's Crime and Punishment at the age of fourteen.
 He wrote in memoirs about the importance of the Yiddish translations donated in book-crates from America, which he studied as a teenager in Bilgoraj: "I read everything: Stories, novels, plays, essays...
 I read Rajsen, Strindberg, Don Kaplanowitsch, Turgenev, Tolstoy, Maupassant and Chekhov."
 He studied the philosophers Spinoza, Arthur Schopenhauer, and Otto Weininger.
 Among his Yiddish contemporaries, Singer considered his elder brother to be his greatest artistic example.
 He was also a life-long friend and admirer of the author and poet Aaron Zeitlin.

 His short stories, which some critics feel contain his most lasting contributions, were influenced by Anton Chekhov and Guy de Maupassant.
 From Maupassant, Singer developed a finely grained sense of drama.
 Like those of the French master, Singer's stories can pack enormous visceral excitement in the space of a few pages.
 From Chekhov, Singer developed his ability to draw characters of enormous complexity and dignity in the briefest of spaces.
-In the foreword to his personally selected volume of his finest short stories he describes the two aforementioned writers as the greatest masters of the short story form.
+In the foreword to his personally selected volume of his finest short stories, Singer describes Chekhov, Maupassant, and "the sublime scribe of the Joseph story in the Book of Genesis" as the masters of the short story form.